adexido/capstone-project/README.md

 Benefit to Blossom Bank

-The Benefit of the project to blossom bank is that patterns that precedes fraud can be detected and measured  , thus enabling the bank to detect fraud early before it occurs
+The Benefit of the project to blossom bank is that patterns that precedes fraud can be detected and measured, thus enabling the bank to detect fraud early before it occurs

 This will improve safety in the bank , thus customers will feel secured.